Wizcorp/Dawn/CONTRIBUTING.md

      folder's content)
   5. Open a sub-shell

+Whenever you need to rebuild the project, simply type `rebuild`.

 Once you are in the sub-shell, you can run `dawn` anywhere.
 From there, you will normally want to set up a local environment; you will be using this environment to run the playbook against.
 Simply run `dawn local`, and select the local template to get started.